Heinrich Neuhaus: Life and career

-Neuhaus was born in Elizavetgrad, which was in the Russian Empire, known since 2016 as, Kropyvnytskyi, in present-day Ukraine.
+Neuhaus was born in Yelisavetgrad, Russian Empire (present-day Kropyvnytskyi, Ukraine).
+He was brought up in a Polish-speaking household, and was of German descent.
 Although both his parents were piano teachers, he was largely self-taught.
 A major influence on his early artistic development came from Karol Szymanowski, his neighbour and cousin through his mother, Olga, "Marta" née Blumenfeld.
 Szymanowski himself was tutored by Heinrich's father, Gustav Neuhaus.
 Another strong influence was his uncle, Felix Blumenfeld on the latter's visits to his sister's home in the locality.
 He also received lessons from Aleksander Michałowski.
 At the age of eleven, Neuhaus made his first public appearance, performing an impromptu and some waltzes by Frédéric Chopin.
-In 1902 he gave a recital in Elisavetgrad with the 11-year-old Mischa Elman and in 1904 gave concerts in Dortmund, Bonn, Cologne and Berlin.
+In 1902 he gave a recital in Yelisavetgrad with the 11-year-old Mischa Elman and in 1904 gave concerts in Dortmund, Bonn, Cologne and Berlin.
 Subsequently, he studied with Leopold Godowsky in Berlin and from 1909 until the outbreak of World War I took part in his master classes at the Vienna Academy of Music.

 In 1912, Neuhaus attended a concert in Berlin in which Arthur Rubinstein premiered Szymanowski's Piano Sonata No. 2, and left a suicide note saying that the concert had made clear to him that he would never be successful as a composer or a pianist and that he could not go on living, and was going to Florence in Italy to die.
 Szymanowski and Rubinstein hastily followed Neuhaus to Florence and tracked him down to a hospital, where he was safe and recovering after cutting his wrist in a hotel.